A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Numerical case studies

 \subsection{Computational Performance of Adjusting $\epsilon^0_i$ and $r$}

-Similar to \cite{Mitsos} and \cite{FU2015184}, the parameters $\epsilon^0_i$ and $r$ have a great influence on the computational performance of Algorithm 1.
+Similar to \cite{Mitsos} and \cite{FU2015184}, the parameters $\epsilon^0_i$ and $r$ have a great influence on the computational performance of Algorithm \ref{alg:DRCP}.
 In this optimization problem, we set all the $\epsilon^0_i$ to equal values and $Y^0_i$ to the empty set.

-For a fixed reduction parameter $r=2$, the effect of turning parameter $\epsilon^0_i$ is shown in Figure \ref{fig7}, where $10^{-4}<\epsilon^0_i<10^5$.
-When the parameter $\epsilon^0_i$ is small ($\epsilon^0_i\le 1$), the number of solvability cuts remains zero as the (${\rm ADRCP^k}$) is solvable throughout the iterations of Algrithm 1.
-Besides, the number of optimality cuts sees a steady increase as $\epsilon^0_i$ rises in this stage.
-Conversely, when the parameter $\epsilon^0_i$ is large ($\epsilon^0_i>1$), the (${\rm ADRCP^k}$) becomes unsolvable in the initial iterations of Algorithm 1, leading to a growth in the number of solvability cuts with $\epsilon^0_i$.
-However, the number of optimality cuts remains basically unchanged in this stage.
-In addition, the number of feasibility cuts is basically unchanged regardless of the value of $\epsilon^0_i$.
-To sum up, as $\epsilon^0_i$ rises, the number of iterations of Algorithm 1 increases due to the increase in optimality cuts (for small $\epsilon^0_i$) and solvability cuts (for large $\epsilon^0_i$).
+For a fixed reduction parameter $r=2$, the effect of tuning parameter $\epsilon^0_i$ is shown in Figure \ref{fig7}, where $10^{-4}<\epsilon^0_i<10^5$.
+When the parameter $\epsilon^0_i$ is small ($\epsilon^0_i\le 1$), the number of Case I remains zero as the (${\rm ADRCP^k}$) is feasible throughout the iterations of Algrithm \ref{alg:DRCP}.
+In addition, the number of Case III sees a steady increase as $\epsilon^0_i$ rises in this stage.
+Conversely, when the parameter $\epsilon^0_i$ is large ($\epsilon^0_i>1$), the (${\rm ADRCP^k}$) becomes unfeasible in the initial iterations of Algorithm \ref{alg:DRCP}, leading to a growth in the number of Case I with $\epsilon^0_i$.
+However, the number of Case III remains basically unchanged in this stage.
+Moreover, the number of Case II is basically unchanged regardless of the value of $\epsilon^0_i$.
+To sum up, as $\epsilon^0_i$ rises, the number of iterations of Algorithm \ref{alg:DRCP} increases due to the increase in Case III (for small $\epsilon^0_i$) and Case I (for large $\epsilon^0_i$).